18F/handbook/_pages/policies/travel-and-leave-policies/first-time-travel-travel-card.md

 5. Select "FY2016 GSA Travel Card Training", and then Start course.
 6. Proceed through the intorudction and the subsequent 5 lessons, answering all of the knowledge check questions along the way.
 7. Take the quiz at the end of the training.
 You must score at least 80% to pass.
-8. Download your certificate of completion by returning to the GSA OLU lobby page and clicking on "My transcript" in the left navigation bar.
-Find the course, and click on the "View Certificate" icon.
+8. Download your certificate of completion by returning to the "Learning" page and clicking on the "View All" button under "Learning History".
+You should see your completed travel card training on the list, and there will be an icon to generate a print preview, which you can save, at the right.
 9. For ease of processing later on, save your Certificate as “Your Name TCTC”.

 ### 2. Fill out the Supervisory Travel Card Approval